-Figure 3-23 Collector and local street network concept
+Figure 3-22 Collector and local street network concept

-Note: Idealized concept for illustrative purposes showing desired spacing for collectors and local streets in residential and mixed-use areas to serve local circulation, walking and bicycling.
+Image shows an idealized concept for illustrative purposes showing desired spacing for collectors and local streets in residential and mixed-use areas to serve local circulation, walking/rolling and bicycling.
 The illustration is modeled after neighborhoods in Southeast Portland.

-Shown in Figure 3-23, the collector and local street network concept provides for bicycle and pedestrian travel and provides for direct access from local street networks to community destinations and transit on regional arterial streets.
+Shown in Figure 3-22, the collector and local street network concept provides for bicycle and pedestrian travel and provides for direct access from local street networks to community destinations and transit on regional arterial streets.